careri/ce-store-demo/README.md

 The events will first be stored in the persistent layer as en entity, this is the Outbox pattern.

 A worker thread will consume the inbox and publish to RabbitMQ.

+## Docker

+## Layered build

+The Dockerfile is a layered build meaning that the final output will only be the output needed to run in combination with a small docker image with a JRE.

+**TODO**

+### Docker Compose

+All microservices and dependencies will be configured using docker compose.

 **TODO**